Aerial view of PortMiami and MacArthur Causeway

 In Miami, Metrorail's Orange Line can get you from the airport to Downtown Miami in less than half an hour.
 From there, you can walk to the Port from the nearest Metromover station (Freedom Tower), which is about 1.5 miles away.
 Or you can catch the Coral Way Route Trolley from the Freedom Tower Metromover station (stops every 15 to 20 minutes; from 6:30 a.m. to 8 p.m.
 Monday through Saturday) to the Port.

-Traveler Tip: There are two apps for iPhone and Android mobile devices that will help you navigate public transportation: the Miami-Dade Transit Tracker and the Miami Trolley App.
+Traveler Tip: There's an app for iPhone and Android mobile devices that will help you navigate public transportation: the Miami-Dade Transit Tracker.

 If you’re coming from Fort Lauderdale and you want to take public transportation, then you’ll need to take the Tri-Rail commuter train to Miami International Airport.
 Then Metrorail’s Orange Line can take you to Downtown Miami’s Freedom Tower stop.
 From there, you can either walk the 1.5 miles to the port, or catch the Coral Way Route Trolley.